enthought/mayavi/docs/source/mayavi/filters.rst

    :CellDerivatives:
           Computes derivatives from input point scalar and vector data and produces cell data on the gradients.
-Can be used to approximately calcuate the vorticity for example.
+Can be used to approximately calculate the vorticity for example.

    :CellToPointData:
           Transforms cell attribute data to point data by